travis-ci/docs-travis-ci-com/user/enterprise/troubleshooting-guide.md

 There are two options listed below to initiate a sync between your Travis CI Enterprise instance and GitHub instance.

+#### User initiates a sync via their profile in web UI

-1) A user can sync via Web UI in profile page and clicking on  `Sync account`
+A user can sync their account with your GitHub instance via the web UI:

+1. User accesses the web UI by going to `https://<your-travis-ci-enterprise-domain>` in their browser.
+2. In the upper right corner of the page hover over the user icon and select 'Profile' from the dropdown menu.
+3. In the upper right corner of the profile page click on 'Sync account'.

 2) A user can ssh into platform instance and run the command:
 `travis sync_users  —logins=<GITHUB-LOGIN>`